Cursor vs Claude Code vs Windsurf vs OpenCode: The Definitive 2026 AI Coding Tool Comparison

 TL;DR

-- OpenCode: Fully open-source (MIT License), supports 75+ models, 126K+ GitHub stars, new Go plan ($10/month)
+- OpenCode: Fully open-source (MIT License), supports 75+ models, 150K+ GitHub stars, 6.5M monthly developers.
+Secured GitHub Copilot official partnership in January 2026

 - The best 2026 strategy is combining tools: Match different tools to different tasks rather than going all-in on one